Ubud, Bali Guide: Best Things to Do

 Although I did not get to visit the Ubud Jatiluwih Rice Terraces, I feel they should be mentioned in this guide if you have extra time.

-My good travel friend, Shyam visited these terraces instead and said he was able to connect on a more cultural level and learn about the famous Balinese irrigation system in depth (It could also help that his friend was Balinese).
+My good travel friend, Shyam visited these terraces instead and said he was able to connect on a more cultural level and learn about the famous Balinese irrigation system in-depth (it could also help that his friend was Balinese).

-Coffee Plantation Bali Pulina
+Coffee Plantations in Bali Pulina

 Here’s the catch, the coffee beans are eaten and digested by the cats and pooped out in full bean form.
 From there, the coffee beans are collected, dried, peeled, and roasted.